bovem/bovem.github.io/content/posts/dsa/time-complexity/index.md

 While programming allows us to create virtually anything, the true test of performance arises when we deploy the same code on a significantly larger scale.

-**Time Complexity** ($T(n)$) is a function that calculates the time taken by a program to produce results given the amount of data processed.
+**Time Complexity** ($T(n)$) is a function that estimates the execution time of an algorithm given the amount of data to be processed as its input.
 It is a common benchmark used to measure an algorithm's performance.

 # Bounds of Time Complexity
-The value provided by the time complexity function will represent the time taken by a program but it doesn't factor the characteristics of data provided as input.
-With the same amount of data passed as input, some algorithms perform best when data is sorted in ascending order and worst when sorted in descending order.
-That's why we have bounds on a time complexity function, a range starting from best-case to worst-case algorithm performance for the same amount of data.
+The output of the time complexity function will be a close estimate of an algorithm's runtime yet it does not consider other characteristics of the data that could affect runtime.

+Some algorithms perform best when the input data is sorted in ascending order and worst when sorted in descending order.
+That's why we have bounds on the time complexity function, a range starting from best-case to worst-case execution time for the same amount of input data.

 ## Upper Bound ($O$)
-The "big O" function ($O(n)$) represents the upper bound (worst case scenario) on time complexity i.e. the algorithm won't perform worse than this.
+The "big O" ($O$) represents the upper bound (worst case scenario) on the time complexity function i.e. for an input dataset of size $n$ the algorithm's time complexity couldn't be worse than $O(n)$.

 ## Lower Bound ($\Omega$)
-The "big Omega" function ($\Omega(n)$) represents the lower bound (best case scenario) on time complexity i.e. the algorithm won't perform better than this.
+The "big Omega" ($\Omega$) represents the lower bound (best case scenario) on the time complexity function i.e. for an input dataset of size $n$ the algorithm's time complexity couldn't be better than $\Omega(n)$.

 ## Expected Case ($\Theta$)
-The "big Theta" function ($\Theta(n)$) represents the case where both upper and lower bounds are at the same point (expected case scenario) i.e. algorithm won't perform better or worse than this.
+The "big Theta" ($\Theta$) represents the case where both upper and lower bounds are at the same point (expected case scenario) i.e. for an input dataset of size $n$ the algorithm's time complexity couldn't get better or worse than $\Theta(n)$.

 # Common Time Complexity Functions
-Recurring patterns in algorithms could be categorized by their time complexity functions.
-It helps in calculating estimates for their performance on scale.
+The runtime of common programming patterns could be represented by the following time complexities.
+Subsequently, this will help in the runtime estimation of the entire program.

 ## Constant Time Complexity $O(1)$
 <p align="center"><img src="Constant.drawio.png" alt="Scaling an Algorithm with Constant Time Complexity"></p>
 <p align="center"><small>Scaling an Algorithm with Constant Time Complexity</small></p>

-An algorithm has **constant time complexity** when the time taken by it isn't affected by the amount of data passed as input.
+An algorithm has **constant time complexity** when its runtime isn't affected by the amount of data passed as input.
 An example would be a function that performs addition on its two inputs.

 ```Go
 package main